Derivative Portal Dark Matter: Derivative Portal Dark Matter

-where we use $\chi$ and $f$ to denote DM and SM fermion respectively.
-Since the derivative portal contains derivative of mediators, the scattering amplitude will be proportional to the mediators' momentum and thus the momentum transfer $t$:
+where we use $\chi$ and $f$ to denote DM and the SM fermion respectively.
+Since the derivative portal contains derivative of mediators, which in momentum space is equal to the mediators' momentum, the scattering amplitude will be proportional to the mediators' momentum and thus the momentum transfer $t$:

-Where $m_{Z}$ and $m_{Z^{\prime}}$ represent the mass of $Z$ and $Z^{\prime}$ boson.
+where $m_{Z}$ and $m_{Z^{\prime}}$ represent the mass of $Z$ and $Z^{\prime}$ boson.
 Therefore the amplitude goes to zero in the zero momentum transfer limit\footnote{The usual way of proving the cancellation mechanism can be seen in Appendix~\ref{app:uproof}.}.
 From Eq.~\eqref{amplitude} we see that when the mass of one mediator goes to zero, there will be a $t$ in the denominator which will cancel the $t$ in the numerator and thus ruin the $t$-proportional property.
-Hence the massless photon is not suitable for building the derivative portal.
-Now let us look back at the derivative portal at Eq.~\eqref{DPDM}, it is actually a kinetic mixing term between $Z$ boson and $Z^{\prime}$ boson.
+Hence we will not want direct photon kinetic mixing in the derivative portal, and we will show that if the kinetic mixing between photon and the extra gauge boson which link to DM originating from two (or higher) loops level it will also preserve the $t$-proportional property.
+Now let us look back at the derivative portal at Eq.~\eqref{DPDM}, it is actually a kinetic mixing term between the $Z$ boson and the $Z^{\prime}$ boson.
 For Abelian gauge bosons, one can write down the kinetic mixing term directly.
-For non-Abelian gauge bosons the kinetic mixing term can originate from loop corrections as shown in Fig.~\ref{fig:DPDMlo}.
+For non-Abelian gauge bosons the kinetic mixing term can originate from loop corrections as shown in Fig.~\ref{fig:DPDMlo},

-Where $\Phi$ and $\Psi$ represent the scalar and fermion which contribute to the kinetic mixing respectively.
+where $\Phi$ and $\Psi$ represent the scalar and fermion which contribute to the kinetic mixing respectively.
 The kinetic mixing can thus be estimated as~\cite{Holdom:1985ag,Rueter:2020qhf,Cai:2021evx}